 The only issue I ran into from using a rug, is that when I cut it on the one side, it started to unravel.
 So before I could attach my yarn to the bottom, I used some hot glue to hold it together and make sure it wouldn’t completely fall apart.

-Then I switched to my gray yarn and did the same thing all across the bottom, but this time I tied 3 knots to give it a more chunky look.
+I switched to my gray yarn and did the same thing all across the bottom.
+But, this time I tied 3 knots to give it a more chunky look.

 I trimmed the ends of these pieces as well into a wider “V”shape.

-I looped four more pieces of yarn through the top and around the rod to help keep it in place and then used another longer piece of yarn and tied it to both ends for it to hang from.
+I looped four more pieces of yarn through the top and around the rod to help keep it in place.
+Then used another longer piece of yarn and tied it to both ends for it to hang from.

 Seriously, I’m in love.

 So there ya have it.
 You don’t need to know how to weave to make one of these guys.
 And this whole thing only cost me like $15.
 Prob one of my favorite projects ever.
-It’s going in our master bedroom which is slowly coming along and I can’t wait to share it all with you guys!
+It’s going in our master bedroom.
+The room is slowly coming along and I can’t wait to share it all with you guys!